bhaveshasasik/dog_image_classifier/README.md

 - Correctly classified dog images: **100%**
 - Correctly classified non-dog images: **90%**

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description of your changes.

 ## License
 This project is licensed under the [MIT License](LICENSE).